Allan Herschell Company: Allan Herschell Company

 The Allan Herschell Company, founded in 1915 after Herschell came out of retirement, was the last company he created; it became a competitor for the Spillman Engineering Company.
 Herschell specialized in horses with rigid poses and portable machines, which enabled them to be packed and shipped easily between towns.
 Herschell produced over 3,000 carved wooden carousels, which were shipped all over the United States and Canada, as well Mexico, South Africa, and India.
 Its factory, bought in 1915, is located on Thompson Street in North Tonawanda.
 It is one of the last factory complexes in the United States to contain the production of wooden carousels.
 The complex was expanded to meet the growing company's needs.
 The building has a large carving shop, a woodworking shop, a paint shop, a storage area, an upholstery shop, a machine shop, and a roundhouse where the carousels were assembled and tested.
 Herschell created other amusement rides besides carousels.
 He thought up the concept for rides specialized for small children, called "Kiddieland".
 Twister, Hurricane, Flying Bobs, and the Sky Wheel were thrill rides that catered towards adults.
 The company moved to Buffalo, New York, in the 1950s, and in 1970, it merged with rival amusement park company Chance Manufacturing of Wichita, Kansas.

 Herschell Carrousel Factory Museum

 The Herschell Carrousel Factory Museum, at the original factory site on Thompson Street, opened to the general public in July 1983, with a full operational carousel from 1916.
 The first floor of the factory has been opened up to provide exhibits and demonstrations.
-Different programs are offered, such as woodcarving of various skill levels, guided tours, and a summer lecture series.
+Different programs are offered, such as woodcarving of various skill levels, children's story time, guided tours, and a summer lecture series.
 Special programs, such as the Youth Volunteer Program and Neighborhood Partners Program, are offered to young people and local elementary-school children.